ton-blockchain/tvm-specification/README.md

 TypeScript wrappers can be found in [`types/`](src/types) and used via `tvm-specification` package.

 JSON Schema of specifications is available in [`gen/schema.json`](gen/schema.json).
-Generators such as [quicktype.io](https://app.quicktype.io/) can be used to generate wrappers for specific programming language.
+Generators such as [quicktype.io](https://app.quicktype.io/) can be used to generate wrappers for a specific programming language.

 ## Current state